 Drug use, usually prescription sleep aids, has been associated with somnambulism.
 There have been several reported cases among people taking the sleep aid Ambien, for example.

 Genetics or heredity may play a role in this, as it does in many psychological and physical health problems.
-Although sleep walking, per se, is not necessarily a health problem, it is possible for a person to fall or become injured.
+Although sleep walking, perse, is not necessarily a health problem, it is possible for a person to fall or become injured.
 They may end up in dangerous situations, such as out in a busy street in this state of low consciousness.

-Drugs are sometimes prescribed for the treatment of sleepwalking.
-Low doses of tricyclic antidepressants, for example, are sometimes helpful.
 But, since there is the possibility that the drugs could increase the number of episodes, doctors typically recommend restraint as the first line of therapy.

 Waking a person that is sleep walking is not harmful.
 But, those that live with sleepwalkers should be aware that disorientation occurs when they are wakened.
 Gently leading them back to bed may be a better solution than trying to fully wake them.